corndeladmin/DevOps-Deeper-Testing/artillery/Readme.md

 One way to make the approach here more realistic can be to have artillery follow more realistic user journeys.
 In particular, Artillery offers the option to use Playwright to run through scripts.

-> If you haven't met Playwright before, it is best to complete [that exercise now](../playwright/Readme.md) and come back to this.
+> If you haven't met Playwright before, it is recommended to complete [that exercise now](../playwright/Readme.md) and come back to this.

-Right now, Artillery only supports JavaScript (or, experimentally, TypeScript) Playwright scripts, so we can't directly use the scripts we created earlier (but we should also not assume that a right to use Playwright's site for testing means they are happy with us running high traffic tests!), so we'll create some new tests for Artillery's site.
+Right now, Artillery only supports JavaScript (or, experimentally, TypeScript) Playwright scripts, so we can't directly use the scripts we created earlier*, so we'll create some new tests for Artillery's site.

+> *And we should also not assume that permission to use Playwright's site for testing means they are happy with us running high traffic tests!

 In order to do this, first create a new artillery config script in `artillery-playwright.yml`:
 ```yml